 Event Grid now has an automatic geo disaster recovery (GeoDR) of meta-data not only for new, but all existing domains, topics, and event subscriptions.
 If an entire Azure region goes down, Event Grid will already have all your event-related infrastructure metadata synced to a paired region.
 Your new events will begin to flow again with no need for any intervention by you.

 It stores the event data for the maximum period of 7 days and the retention days can be customized if needed.

-When Event Grid can’t deliver an event, it can send the undelivered event to a storage account.
+When Event Grid can’t deliver an event, it can send the undelivered event to a Azure Storage Account.
 This process is known as dead-lettering.
 By default, Event Grid doesn’t turn on dead-lettering.
 To enable it, you must specify a storage account to hold undelivered events when creating the event subscription.

 There is no out of the box filtering option in Event Hubs, but we can play a trick here.
 We shall use the selected partitions in the Event Hubs to only store particular events and assign the listener to those partitions who is interested in it.

 One of the significant capabilities of Event Grid is routing using filters and event type.
 Furthermore, Event Grid offers advanced filters making the routing even more powerful.
 An event subscription can contain prefix, suffix and event type filters.
 The event type filter will filter on the event Type property.
 You can add multiple event types separated by a semi-colon, wild cards do not work.
 The prefix and suffix filters will filter on the subject property.

 Community ContentYou can also refer: Azure Event Hubs vs Service Bus